From hand drafting to CAD

 The drawing is a database.

-It is most important to recognize that CAD programs such as gCADPlus use a coordinate system to record the location of entities in the drawing.
+It is most important to recognise that CAD programs such as gCADPlus use a coordinate system to record the location of entities in the drawing.
 These coordinates are stored in the database describing the drawing.
 Indeed, it is possible to interrogate the drawing and obtain lists of (say) pieces of equipment that have been specified.

 The database (the drawing) may be edited (changed) at any time, and the screen may be refreshed to update the drawing (design).
 Once the drafter is satisfied that the drawing is complete, the image is sent to various ‘hard copy’ output devices, including printers/plotters and plotters.
 The drawing may be printed (plotted) out at multiple scales.
 Once printed, the drawing is usually saved in electronic form on disk.